Edinburgh Festival Fringe: 1990s and 2000s

 The same year, other incidents conspired to add to the negative publicity.
 Fringe Sunday – a vast free showcase of events held on The Meadows – was cancelled when a sponsor could not be secured.
 The "Big Four" venues - Assembly, Gilded Balloon, The Pleasance and Underbelly - also decided to market themselves as Edinburgh Comedy Festival, which drew criticism from some quarters.

 After an interim period, during which Tim Hawkins, formerly general manager of Brighton Komedia took charge, the established Edinburgh Book Festival and Fringe manager Kath Mainland was appointed in February 2009 to stabilise the situation, becoming the Fringe's first Chief Executive.

 Comedy finally surpassed theatre as the biggest section of the programme in 2008, with 660 comedy entries to 599.

 In 2009, theSpaceUK launched their multi-space complex at the Royal College of Surgeons.
 In 2011, a new all-year-round multi-arts festival venue, containing ten performance spaces, opened in the former Royal (Dick) Veterinary School under the name Summerhall.

+In 2010, the City of Edinburgh Council undertook a £9.3 million refurbishment of the A-listed Assembly Rooms on George Street, in order to improve its all-year-round facilities.
+The venue was closed for 18 months while the restoration work was carried out, forcing Assembly to establish new venues in George Square during the 2011 Fringe.
+Although the venue was reopened in time for the 2012 Fringe, and Assembly Rooms once again became a venue, the temporary closure contributed to the Fringe being increasingly based in Edinburgh's Old Town and Southside.

 In 2018, an initiative called Fringe of Colour was founded by Jess Brough in response to what they termed the "overwhelming whiteness" of the Edinburgh Festivals.